Inflaton fragmentation in E-models of cosmological $\alpha$-attractors: Lattice simulation of I-balls formation

 In Fig.~\ref{fig:1d}, we present an example of 1D simulations, where we plot energy density $\rho$ after the formation.

-We found that the formation time is $t_{\rm form}\sim O(100)m^{-1}$.
-We overlapped the energy density of analytic solution Eq.~(\ref{eq:ana2}), matching the peaks.
+We found that the formation time is $t_{\rm form}\sim100m^{-1}$.
+We overlapped the energy density of analytic profile Eq.~(\ref{eq:ana2}) with the numerical one in Fig.~\ref{fig:1d}.
+Here we have read the value of $\Phi(0)$, the only one parameter which determines the form of the analytic profile, using $\rho_{\rm peak}=V(\Phi(0))$ and matched the location of the peak.
 We can see that both configurations agree well.
 In Figures~\ref{fig:2d} and \ref{fig:3d}, we illustrate the examples of 2D and 3D simulations, respectively, where we also plot the energy density after the formation.

 In Fig.~\ref{fig:3d}, we plotted iso-surfaces of the energy density at $a^3\rho=5.9\times10^{7}m^4$ and $a^3\rho=1.8\times10^{8}m^4$, where one can clearly see that the localized ball-like objects are actually formed, which we identify as I-balls.